Monday, March 2, 2026

 Hedge

 The Hedge Knight is on telly as Knight of the Seven Kingdoms.
 I am here more concerned with its sequel, which we stand maybe a 65% chance of getting to watch next: The Sworn Sword.
-Specifically whether such a thing as a knight-errant existed.
+Specifically whether such a thing as a knight-errant existed, rather than "big guy shows up to tourney with armour".

 The name is sus, as a mix of Saxon and Norman.
 Wiki wants me to think it is a creature of romance, like the Japanese ronin.
 I am unsure.
 If it be a trope, why is it seen across the globe wherever feudal societies crop up?